-UMass Amherst is the flagship public higher education campus in the Commonwealth of Massachusetts, making a profound, transformative impact to the common good.
+UMass Amherst is the flagship public university in the Commonwealth of Massachusetts, making a profound, transformative impact to the common good.
 Founded in 1863, we are the largest public research university in New England, distinguished by the excellence and breadth of our academic, research, and community outreach programs.

 Stellar students.
 Our students are bright, bold, unconventional thinkers.
-More than 40,000 students applied for 4,685 seats in the Class of 2019.
-Academic quality stands at an all-time high with combined average SATs at 1226/1600 and average GPAs at 3.83.
+About 42,000+ students applied for 5000 seats in the Class of 2023.
+Academic quality remains excellent with combined average SATs at 1292/1600 and average GPAs at 3.90.

 Great value.
-For a fifth consecutive year, UMass Amherst is among the 100 “Best College Values” in public colleges compiled by Kiplinger’s Personal Finance magazine.
-Money magazine ranks us among the nation’s best colleges based on the most bang for the tuition buck.
+For the tenth consecutive year, UMass Amherst is among the 100 “Best College Values” in public colleges compiled by Kiplinger’s Personal Finance magazine.
+Money magazine ranks us among the nation’s best colleges for your money.